Prevagen’s Fishy Memory Claims Under Fire by Federal Regulators

 January 9th, 2017

-UPDATE 11/16/17: The FTC and New York State Attorney General are appealing a federal judge’s decision to dismiss a lawsuit filed by the FTC and New York State Attorney General against the marketers of Prevagen.
-The lawsuit, which followed a TINA.org investigation into the supplement and complaint to the FTC, charged Quincy Bioscience with making false and unsubstantiated claims that Prevagen improves memory, provides cognitive benefits, and is “clinically shown” to work.
+UPDATE 11/16/17: The FTC and New York State Attorney General are appealing a federal judge’s decision to dismiss a lawsuit filed by the agency and the AG against the marketers of Prevagen.
+The suit, which followed a TINA.org investigation into the supplement and complaint to the FTC, charged Quincy Bioscience with making false and unsubstantiated claims that Prevagen improves memory, provides cognitive benefits, and is “clinically shown” to work.
 While ordering that the case be tossed, the federal judge acknowledged that the suit raised possible concerns with the conclusions of a study backing the supplement’s memory claims.
 Our original story follows.

 The FTC and New York State Attorney General have charged Quincy Bioscience, the marketers of Prevagen, with making false and unsubstantiated claims that the product improves memory, provides cognitive benefits, and is “clinically shown” to work.
 The lawsuit filed in federal court in New York follows a TINA.org investigation into Prevagen and complaint to the FTC that revealed similar issues.
 Here are five things to know about the case:

 - The lawsuit takes issue with several key claims made by Prevagen, including that the supplement, which is sold in major retail stores such as CVS and Walgreens, and on Amazon, is clinically shown to improve memory in 90 days, improves memory problems associated with aging, and provides cognitive benefits such as healthy brain function, a sharper mind, and clearer thinking.